AndreasMadsen/mariastream/README.md

 ## TODO

-* Support multiply querys in one statement
+1. Test multiply querys in one statement
+2. Test info event
+3. Test abort methods
-* Support connect using a mariasql instance
+4. Support connect using a mariasql instance
-* Test abort methods
+5. Write example
-* Relay all methods and events between mariastream and mariasql
+6. Relay all methods and events between mariastream and mariasql
-* Write documentation
+7. Write documentation
-* Write example
-* Write external stream module for type conversion
+8. Write external stream module for type conversion

 ## Documentation